2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following

-The complete target ship observation vector is constructed as: where $N_t$ is the number of present target ships at time step $t$.
+where $N_t$ is the number of present target ships at time step $t$.
 The target ships within this vector are sorted in descending order based on their distance to the own ship.
 Furthermore, a target ship is only included if its distance to the own ship is less than $d_{\rm scale} = \unit[0.5]{NM}$, which is considered a reasonable range for practical operations on IWs.